Desperate Housewife

 • Interesting

-Tutankhamun is one of the most famous pharaohs of Ancient Egypt.
-He ruled 3,000 years ago, ascending to the throne at the age of 9 or 10 and dying at…
+Tutankhamun remains one of Ancient Egypt’s most famous pharaohs.
+He reigned about 3,000 years ago, taking the throne at 9 or 10 and dying at 18.
+The cause of his…

 • Interesting

-During restoration work at Notre-Dame Cathedral, which was nearly destroyed by a fire three years ago, archaeologists uncovered two lead coffins buried beneath the nave of the cathedral for several…
+During restoration work at Notre-Dame Cathedral, which was nearly destroyed by a fire three years ago, archaeologists uncovered two lead coffins that had been buried beneath the nave for centuries.…

 • Interesting